stacks-network/docs/_develop/deploy-tips.md

 ## Deployment and Radiks

-If you are deploying an Blockstack application that uses Radiks, your deployment includes a server and a database component.
+If you are deploying a Blockstack application that uses Radiks, your deployment includes a server and a database component.
 You must take this into account when deploying your application.
 You may want to choose a service such as Heroku or Digital Ocean if your app uses Radiks.